 The Duke Global Policy Program takes place in Geneva, Switzerland each summer for a dynamic course week.
-We will confirm the date soon, likely in June.
+Participants have the option of selecting a two-credit or a zero-credit pathway.

-Students will learn how international and non-governmental organizations in Geneva are addressing today’s most pressing global challenges.
+Students will learn how international and non-governmental organizations in Geneva are addressing today’s most pressing global challenges, and have the option of following three tracks:

 1. Global Health Track